Aadarsh131/Mastering-Data-Structures-Algorithms-using-C-and-Cpp/11. Linked List/linkedList.md

 ## Reverse a Linked List
   1. by changing just the elements

-       > changing the integer type linked list data is easy, but changing a large structure is stupidity, easiest way is to just change the links
+       > changing  the elements of integer type linked list data is easy, but changing a large structure is stupidity, easiest way is to just change the links

   2. by changing just the links (Preferred and Recommended)
 ```cpp